etnt/cryptic/README.md

 confirmations for all members.
 See `help alias` in the console for complete documentation and examples.

+### Encrypted Message Storage

+Cryptic includes optional SQLite-based message persistence with ChaCha20-Poly1305 encryption.
+All received messages can be automatically saved to an encrypted local database, allowing you to query your message history using flexible commands like `:hi last 20`, `:hi from alice yesterday`, or `:hi with bob`.

+The storage feature can be enabled/disabled at runtime via the `db enable/db disable` commands, giving you control over when messages are persisted.
+Messages are encrypted with your passphrase before being stored, and history displays are grouped by federated server for clarity.
+Enable at startup by using the `--enable-db` switch.

 ### Engine Status

 The **engine_status** command will show details of the Double-Ratchet engine: